Lexi Wood Shows Off Her Naughty & Nice Sides In Black Lace Lingerie

 The garment boasted thin straps that showed off her toned arms and shoulders.
 It also included a low-cut neckline that showcased her ample cleavage.

-The one-piece featured nude panels on the sides and midsection as it wrapped snugly around her petite waist.
+The one-piece featured nude panels on the sides and midsection as it wrapped snugly around her trim waist.
 It was also cut high over her curvy hips and flaunted her long, lean legs in the process.

 In the first photo, Lexi sat in front of a Christmas tree with her legs apart and her knees bent.
 Her back was arched and her head was tilted while she wore a sultry expression on her face.
 She placed one hand in her hair as the other held a black pillow that read “naughty” in white letters.